tomkeuper/Documentation/docs/BedWars2023/setup/plugin-installation.md

 ---
 Installing plugins is easy.

-Download the [BedWars1058.jar](https://polymart.org/resource/bedwars1058.1152) file and put it on your `plugins` folder.
+Download the [BedWars2023.jar](https://github.com/tomkeuper/BedWars2023/releases) file and put it on your `plugins` folder.
 It is located in the server's folder.
-Now start the server or restart it if it's already started, and that's it.
+Now start the server or restart it if it's already running, and that's it.
 If you want to continue with setting it up, [click here](creating-arenas) for a tutorial.
-In any case if you need help with configuration files check on the sidebar.
+If you need help make sure to read the rest of the wiki.

-**For a better performance** please read about [SlimeWorldManager Support](https://gitlab.com/andrei1058/BedWars1058/wikis/SlimeWorldManager-Support).
+**For a better performance** please read about [SlimeWorldManager Support](../hooks/swm-hook).